fsomoza/leagueBot/README.md

 - Vote for a proposal:

 ```
-vote 1 yes
+vote 1 👍
 ```

-Once a proposal receives five `yes` votes it is confirmed and an announcement is sent to the group.
+Once a proposal receives five thumbs-up votes it is confirmed and an announcement is sent to the group.